by Jared Rosenholtz

 The Si is a relatively lightweight car, particularly when compared to the all-wheel-drive Subaru WRX which weighs 3,294 lbs compared to the Civic Si's curb weight of 2,906 lbs.
 That said, the Si is a little heavier than a regular base Civic, which only weighs 2,762lbs.
 Despite its trunk, the Si is still compact in size, measuring 182.8 inches from bumper to bumper with a wheelbase of just 106.3 inches.
 Height is 55.5 inches, 0.2 inches lower than a regular Civic, while the width is a slim 70.8.

-The Civic Si comes with just one powertrain configuration and it's a good one.
+The Civic Si comes with just one powertrain configuration and it's a great one.
 A turbocharged 1.5-liter four-cylinder sends 205 hp and 192 lb-ft to the front wheels via a six-speed manual.
 If you see an Si on the road, the owner is likely a keen driver, as no CVT is available with this model.
 The 2019 model managed the sprint from 0-60 mph in a spritely 6.6 seconds, but thanks to a shorter final drive, Honda says that the 2020 model should accelerate a little better overall on its way to a top speed of around 137 mph.
-Although it lacks the blistering shove-you-into-your-seat power and acceleration of the Type R, this is a car intended to be fun to drive, and you won't find yourself wishing for more power when trying to overtake on the freeway.
+This won't topple competitors with dual-clutch transmissions in a straight-line sprint but it feels quick enough.
+Although it lacks the blistering shove-you-into-your-seat power and acceleration of the Type R, this is a car intended to be fun to drive, and you won't find yourself wishing for more power when trying to overtake on the freeway so long as you are in the appropriate gear.

 With five seats, the Civic Si sedan is a practical option for families, but if taller individuals are housed in the rear, it's best to keep that number down to four occupants in total.
 The sloping roofline compromises entry and exit for said lofty individuals and slightly impacts legroom, but not so much as to make drives unbearable or claustrophobic.
-Legroom is similarly admirable and the overall feeling from the cabin is one of roominess.
+Legroom measures 37.4 inches, putting the Civic near the midsize Toyota Camry with regards to rear-seat space.

 The Civic Si sedan's trunk is a respectable 14.7 cubic feet in volume, enough for four to five full-size suitcases; but for those who decided against an SUV in lieu of this sedan, the seats do fold in a 60/40 split for more capacity when required.

 In the cabin, small-item storage is well catered for, with numerous bins and large door pockets allowing for easy placement of pocket contents.
+The large center console houses two adjustable areas for cups and other items, keeping the area clutter-free so it doesn't disrupt your manual shifting.
 A pair of medium cupholders is fitted to both the fore and aft of the cabin too, so no complaints from the kids after a drive-through at the local Wendy's.

 Honda is one of the few companies that listens to its customers and quickly finds a solution when a design or manufacturing issue is discovered.
 One of the past gripes with their infotainment system was the absence of a physical volume knob - but that has since been rectified, making it much easier to adjust volume without deviating one's gaze from the road ahead.
 Alternatively, you can let the speed-sensitive volume adjustment do its thing automatically.
-The factory-fitted seven-inch touchscreen display also manages an improved smartphone connectivity experience with updated Apple CarPlay and Android Auto.
+Sadly though, there still isn't a physical tuning knob.
+The factory-fitted seven-inch touchscreen display also manages an improved smartphone connectivity experience with updated Apple CarPlay and Android Auto, though the system still feels laggy compared to rivals.
 SiriusXM and HD Radio are standard along with Bluetooth, all of which broadcast music through an impressive ten-speaker sound system.

 No recalls have yet been issued for the 2020 Honda Civic Si sedan, and the 2019 model was also trouble-free in this regard.
 2018 models, however, did suffer three recalls, but with no recent issues, the Civic Si has matured beyond its early teething issues.
 J.D.
 Power has also scored the car with 82/100 points for quality and reliability.
 When the chickens come home to roost, Honda covers the Civic Si with a three-year/36,000-mile limited warranty and a five-year/50,000-mile powertrain warranty.